mattpopovich/mattpopovich.com/_posts/2025-03-11-how-to-install-the-resynthesizer-plugin-for-gimp-on-macs-with-apple-silicon-2024.md

 {: .prompt-warning }

 ## Intro
-Welp, back at it again with *another* GIMP and Resynthesizer update.
+Welp, back at it again with *another* GIMP and resynthesizer update.
 Per usual, this update is long overdue.
 But, I think this is the easiest installation yet and I did a good bit of tweaking to make this install as easy as possible.
 All you need to do is copy a few files over, and you should be good to go.

 Additionally, I have this post titled 2024 because the most recent version of GIMP for Mac (2.10.38 revision 1) [was published on May 22, 2024](https://download.gimp.org/gimp/v2.10/osx/?C=M&O=D).
 GIMP is currently working on releasing GIMP 3.0, and it [seems like they're very close to releasing it](https://www.gimp.org/news/2025/02/10/gimp-3-0-RC3-released/).
 The resynthesizer files that I created only work with GIMP 2.x so I will definitely need to modify the resynthesizer files for GIMP 3.x.
 If necessary, I'm saving the 2025 post for GIMP 3.x.

 ### Backstory
-A little bit of backstory, I originally had trouble installing the Resynthesizer plugin back in 2021.
+A little bit of backstory, I originally had trouble installing the resynthesizer plugin back in 2021.
 Once I managed to install it, I made a post and video about how I did it.
 There was a good bit of interest from the community!
 I then had someone reach out to me and point out an easier way to complete the installation, so I made an update video in 2022.
 Again, with a decent amount of interest.
 However, a few months later, GIMP [released an updated build for Apple Silicon (ARM) processors](https://www.gimp.org/news/2022/12/02/gimp-2.10.32-apple-silicon/), which broke my installation steps.
 My installation still worked as long as you used an older version of GIMP, but now I've found a way to make things work with the newest version of GIMP.
 Let's jump into it.

 ## Removing Old Versions of GIMP
 Uninstalling GIMP is as easy as dragging the GIMP application from the `/Applications` folder to the trash.